 - Iterations are conducted on a continuously played video.
 This has the advantage of controlling for the content, but the disadvantage of potentially underestimating consumption due to caching technologies.

-4. Extract data from the data collector for non-real-time analysis.
+4. Store results for non-real-time analysis.

 5. Characterization is documented in terms of expected energy savings, and may include additional comparison parameters such as impact on the end user’s Quality of Experience, etc.